 These services are designed to enhance the administrative, technical, financial, and managerial capabilities of institutions, in both the public and private sectors.

 At its core, institutional strengthening services are about building a foundation for success by improving the efficiency and effectiveness of an institution’s operation, promoting transparency and accountability, and fostering good governance practices.

 Institutional Strengthening Services

-To achieve these objectives, our institutional strengthening services includes a range of activities, such as institutional assessments, policy and strategy development, governance and leadership training, financial management support, human resource capacity building, and technology solutions.
+To achieve these objectives, our institutional strengthening services includes a range of activities, such as institutional assessments, policy and strategy review/development, governance and leadership training, financial management support, human resource capacity building, and technology solutions.